What is commercial property insurance?

 Many digital businesses also choose commercial building insurance.
 A self-employed accountant who owns a small city centre office may face significant costs if an event such as fire damaged the foundations, for example.
 An IT business might also face increased disruption if flooding isn’t fixed in a timely manner.

 Many firms in these sectors opt to tailor their Hiscox property insurance to include additional covers.
-Office contents insurance helps to safeguard what’s inside your office, shop, salon or centre, while portable equipment insurance can protect electronic items while you’re out and about.
+Business contents insurance helps to safeguard what’s inside your office, shop, salon or centre, while portable equipment insurance can protect electronic items while you’re out and about.

 Adding equipment breakdown insurance may offer reassurance that your servers, machinery and tools are covered too.